Duration & Fees

 £180 deposit at time of booking – balance payment of project fee due 12 weeks before departure

-- Transfers to and from the Windhoek International Airport or Windhoek City on a Monday or Thursday
+- Transfers to and from the Windhoek International Airport or Windhoek City

 - Orientation and support from the project staff